anishsrinivasan/Wifi-Router-App/README.md

 # Wifi-Router-App - [Download](https://github.com/anishsrinivasan/Wifi-Router-App/blob/anishsrinivasan-patch-1/Wifi-Router.exe?raw=true)
 Wireless Router is a simple app for Windows which helps to turn your laptop into a mini Router.
+You can share your Internet Connection (Ethernet, Wi-Fi, 3G Dongle) to your other Wi-Fi devices or simply use it as a range extender.

 **Prerequisites**